MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/includes/tabs-samples.md

 ##### Poster tracker sample

-It is often helpful to be able to align a hologram to a real world object, or be able to align multiple HoloLens devices to a common set of world coordinates (so everyone sees the same holograms in the same place).
-For instance, in your Unity scene, you can add a "poster" to which you want to anchor your scene (perhaps a gameboard) – adding holograms on/around it.
-Then you can print out the poster, lay it on a table and run the calibration/alignment tool.
-This will move the holographic version of the poster to align with the physical version of the poster - moving all of the linked holograms to the correct alignment.
+It is often helpful to be able to align a hologram to a real world object, or align multiple HoloLens devices to a common set of world coordinates, so everyone sees the same holograms in the same location.
+For instance, in your Unity scene, you can add a "poster" where you want to anchor your scene (perhaps a game board), and then add holograms on or around it.
+Then you can print the poster, lay it on a table and run the calibration/alignment tool, which will move the holographic version of the poster to align with the physical version of the poster.
+Thus moving all of the linked holograms to the correct alignment.

 <br>